mucsci-students/2020sp-420-ascii_shrug/USERGUIDE.md

 Options:

-"-a" [Field | Method]                 : will add all ID as attributes of classname
+"-a" [Field | Method]         : will add all Fields and Methods to the UML class with classname

 "-r" RelType [ID]             : will create relationships from classname to all ID with type RelType``

 ```